LDSSA/portal/README.md

 Your friendly neighborhood LDSA Academy portal.

+## Documentation

-You can find the complete documentation at [Read the Docs](https://ldsa-portal.readthedocs.io/en/latest/).
+You will find the complete documentation at [Read the Docs](https://ldsa-portal.readthedocs.io/en/latest/).